How I installed every Garuda spin on one partition

 sudo micro /boot/efi/EFI/refind/refind.conf

 Find some space in the file to set up your stanza.
-It can be before or after the example stanzas (it doesn't matter).
+It can be before or after the example stanzas–it doesn’t really matter, except that whatever order the boot stanzas are in will be the same order the entries appear in the rEFInd menu.

 graphics on